spirali/spirali.github.io/content/blog/twinsong/index.md

 **[github.com/spirali/twinsong](https://github.com/spirali/twinsong)**

 Twinsong is an experiment in rethinking how we interact with code and data.
-It's born from my own experiences and a belief that we can create more structured, manageable, and reproducible interactive computing environments.
-I hope it sparks ideas and perhaps even helps you in your own work.
 Feedback and contributions are welcome!

 ## Footnotes